dayanacavalcante/CarPrices/README.md

 The MAE (Mean Absolute Error) and MAPE (Mean Absolute Percentage Error) of the training and test data were high.
 We applied the Cross-Validation that showed what was foreseen by MAE and MAPE.
 In other words, our model was unable to return a satisfactory result.

 As a solution proposal we can, in the next step, analyze the outliers.
-For Linear Regression is an algorithm very sensitive to outliers.
+Linear Regression is an algorithm very sensitive to outliers.
 And if the data set has too many anomalous values, tools like the mean and the variance may not work well.